meshtastic/Meshtastic-gui-installer/README.md

 If you get this error, then install in a python virtual environment as described in the Installation step above.

+* Windows 11 works with CP210x Universal Windows Driver, and you must start the command prompt as Administrator

 # Note to Devs

 Please keep code as simple as possible.
 PyQT has a tendency to get complicated.